horizonsoundcreative/horizonsound.github.io/_songs/choosing-me-his-version.md

 next_track_url: "/music/lost-in-silence/"
 next_track_label: "Lost in Silence"
-next_track_title: "Press to hear the next track in the series"
+next_track_title: "Press to hear the first track in the series"

 ---
 <!-- ABOUT SECTION -->